asan-emirsaleh/Flye/docs/FAQ.md

 -------------------------------------------------------------------------

 It is a somewhat difficult question to answer.
-Flye does include polishing step, and it producing high quality consensus on bacterial PacBio CLR datasets with high coverage.
+Flye does include polishing step, and it produces high quality consensus on bacterial PacBio CLR datasets with high coverage.
 For example, see this recent [evaluation by Ryan Wick](https://github.com/rrwick/Long-read-assembler-comparison).
 On the other hand, PacBio has specialized Quiver/Arrow tools that